sergiudm/detectivePi/site_docs/docs/index.md

     style K fill:#336,stroke:#ccc,stroke-width:2px
     style L fill:#336,stroke:#ccc,stroke-width:2px
 ```
+Thread-Everything's core is a robust plugin scheduler that loads and manages the execution of individual plugins.
+Each plugin is a self-contained Python module designed for a specific task, such as:

+- GPIO control

+- Facial recognition

+- Music playback

+...and much more!

+The plugin scheduler is highly configurable through a unified config.json file.
+To streamline plugin development, we've provided powerful core components, including:

+- Vision Engine: Simplifies computer vision tasks.

+- Music Engine: Facilitates audio management and playback.

+- State Machine: Enables complex state-based logic.

+Built upon this framework are several pre-built plugins like:

+- Gesture Detection:

+  - Uses your computer's camera to detect hand gestures (e.g., "OK," "Thumbs Up").

+  - Sends recognized gestures to other devices via the communication module.

+- Posture Detection:

+    - Analyzes your posture using the camera and provides feedback on whether you're sitting upright or slouching.

+- Music Control:

+  - Controls music playback on your device (play/pause, volume, etc.).

+  - Can be controlled via command line input or integrated with other plugins like gesture detection.

+  - Simply place music files in the designated directory for automatic playback.

+- Universal GPIO Controller (Raspberry Pi Only):

+  - Provides control over GPIO pins on a Raspberry Pi.

+  - Can be integrated with other plugins for advanced automation.

+- Personalized Mailbot:

+  - Sends customized emails based on events triggered by other plugins.

+  - Can include images captured by the camera or other relevant data.

+Furthermore, the communication module enables seamless peer-to-peer (P2P) communication between devices.

 ## Contribution
 This project is open to contributions.
 You can contribute in the following ways: